 Due to its location, our hotel is especially attractive for groups and solo “one-day” stayers.
 For groups for our hotel is simply the best solution for a stay before a departure – in my opinion, our location limits us a bit in this segment.

-That is why one of our main goals is to increase the average length of stay of individual travellers.
+That is why one of our main goals is to increase the average length of stay of individual travelers.
 We would like to achieve it by finishing the expansion, adding meeting rooms, a spa and higher standard rooms to our hotel.

 GuestJoy: So what are the issues that arise and how do you tackle them?